heclak/community-a4e-c/README.md

 - **Systems:**
 - **Missions:**
 - **Liveries:**
-  - Community A-4E III: Forever Free liver displays two digits on the flaps.
+  - Community A-4E III: Forever Free livery displays two digits on the flaps.
 - **Weapons and Loadouts:**
   - CBU-2B/A weight is now calculated.
 Weapon release and spread has also been altered to cause fewer self-destructs when the weapon is released.
 - **Quality of Life:**